GiulioUmbrella/Makefile-templates/README.md

 BINARY=exec                       # name of the executable
 ```

 Next we introduce a *rule*.
 When invoked, the Makefile looks for the first rule, which by convention is all.
-This rule depends on the file named $(BINARY).
+This rule depends on the file named `BINARY`.
 Running make will therefore hits the all rule.
-As the rule has a dependency on $(BINARY), make will checks if other rules depend on them.
+As the rule has a dependency on `BINARY`, make will checks if other rules depend on them.

 ```bash
 all: $(BINARY)
 ```

 Finally we have the compilation.
-The $(BINARY) variable depends on the main.ccp and foo.ccp files.
+The `BINARY` variable depends on the main.ccp and foo.ccp files.
 In a nutshell, any modification of them would trigger a recompilation.
 In the body of the rule we specifies the exact compilation command.

 ```bash
 $(BINARY): main.cpp foo.cpp